-In February 2019, the Scottish Housing Regulator (SHR) published its new regulatory framework through the publication of the "Regulation of Social Housing in Scotland".
-This new framework took effect from 1st April 2019 and sets out "how we (SHR) regulate both Registered Social Landlords (RSLs) and the housing and homelessness services provided by local authorities"
+In February 2019 February 2024, the Scottish Housing Regulator (SHR) published its updated regulatory framework and statutory guidance for social landlords. through the publication of the "Regulation of Social Housing in Scotland".
+This new framework took effect from 1st April 202419 and sets out "how we (SHR) regulate both Registered Social Landlords (RSLs) and the housing and homelessness services provided by local authorities".